 Martin Longman is the web editor of the Washington Monthly.

-He is also the founder of Booman Tribune, where he blogs.
+He is also the founder Progress Pond where you can find all his writing.
 Before joining the Monthly, Martin was a county coordinator for ACORN/Project Vote and a political consultant.
 He has a degree in philosophy from Western Michigan University.